theIvanR/kepler-on-steroids/README.md

 - Use **`nvidia-smi`** to set a new clock range (for example: `nvidia-smi -i <index> -ac 3450,1084`).
 - Enjoy the extra performance.

 > **Tip:** Always verify stability after changing clocks.
-If you see artifacts, crashes, or `nvidia-smi` warnings, reduce the clocks until stable.
+If you see artifacts, crashes, or `nvidia-smi` warnings, reduce the clocks until stable. warnings, reduce the clocks until stable.
 ## Making custom bioses with Kepler Bios Tweaker
 - work in progress, coming soon.